palash1992/GEM/README.md

 To run SDNE, GEM requires Theano >= 0.9.0 and Keras = 2.0.2.

-In case of Python 3, make sure it was compiled with `./configure --enable-shared`, and that you have `/usr/local/bin/python` in your `LD_LIBRARY_PATH`
+In case of Python 3, make sure it was compiled with `./configure --enable-shared`, and that you have `/usr/local/bin/python` in your `LD_LIBRARY_PATH`.

 ## Install
 The package uses setuptools, which is a common way of installing python modules.
 To install in your home directory, use: